feremabraz/payload-nextjs/README.md

-# Payload CMS + Next.js Architecture Portfolio
+# Bruno Câmara Arquitetos

-A modern full-stack web application built with Payload CMS and Next.js 15.
+A modern full-stack blog and portfolio built with Payload CMS and Next.js 15.

 ## ✨ Features